Peter Döhle Schiffahrts-KG

 Peter Döhle Schiffahrts-KG ("PD") is a seaborne shipping company and maritime service provider headquartered in Hamburg, Germany.
 It is the parent holding company of the Döhle Group which has several affiliates and is operating worldwide.
 The Company owns and operates a fleet of container vessels, multi-purpose vessels and bulk carriers.
 The group of companies employs worldwide around 4,800 crew members as well as 2,000 employees ashore.

 History

 The company was originally established in 1956 by Peter Döhle and acted as a so-called "Vertrauensmakler" (i.e. agent to ship owners in Germany).
-Döhle, one of the most prominent ship owner from Hamburg, died on May 24, 2002 at the age of 75 years.
+Döhle, one of the most prominent ship owner from Hamburg, died on May 24, 2002, at the age of 75.

 Since 1999, Jochen Döhle, Peter Döhle's son, is the principle and managing partner for the Döhle Group.
-Per January 1, 2005 Mr. Christoph joined as personally liable and managing partner in the company.
+Per January 1, 2005, Mr. Christoph joined as personally liable and managing partner in the company.
 Since its beginning, the company has significantly increased the size of its managed fleet as well as its range of services.